What Is Wrongful Death?

 - Toy manufacturers who produce dangerous toys that lead to a fatality

 - Nursing homes or assisted living facilities who mix up a patient’s medications, leading to death

 When bringing a lawsuit within the wrongful death statute of limitations, it is essential to speak with a lawyer first to understand the specific details of your case.

 Learn Your Rights After Getting Road Rash from an Accident!

-Our experienced attorneys understand that every case is unique and works hard to ensure that every client understands their rights.
+Our experienced brain injury lawyer understand that every case is unique and works hard to ensure that every client understands their rights.
 Call Brain Injury Law of Seattle at (425) 278-4383 to schedule a consultation.